seamplex/feenox/doc/differences/README.md

 <https://cofea.readthedocs.io/en/latest/benchmarks/001-thick-plate/tested-codes.html>

-### Diferences with FeenoX
+### Differences with FeenoX

 [CalculiX](http://www.calculix.de/) reads an input file like FeenoX, but by design it was decided that these files had to be “compatible” with Abaqus’ `.inp` format.
 The result is that the input files are clotted up with mesh data because the loads have to be given node-wise, so

-  1. A particular pre-processor (such as ccg, PrePoMax or FreeCAD) is needed to compute the nodal contributions of the external laods.
+  1. A particular pre-processor (such as ccg, PrePoMax or FreeCAD) is needed to compute the nodal contributions of the external loads.
   2. If the pressure changes from 1 to 2 then the pre-processor has to be re-run.
   3. The input files cannot be Git-tracked.
   4. Simple problems still need complex inputs.